informatics-isi-edu/ermrest/user-doc/annotation.md

 - `true`: Convert element names to "title case" meaning the first character of each word is capitalized and the rest are lower cased regardless of model element name casing.
 Word separators include white-space, hyphen, and underline characters.
 - `false`: Leave character casing unmodified (this is also the default if the setting is completely absent).

+Supported JSON _render_ patterns:

+- `true`: Interpret the model element's actual name as a Markdown string.
+This MAY include rendering visually in applications with such capability.
+- `false`: Present the model element's actual name verbatim (this is also the default if the setting is completely absent).

 Supported JSON _nshow_ patterns:

 - `true` (or `""`): Show NULL values as an empty field.